Australian ceramicists we love to help personalise your space

 Where to buy the best local ceramics online.

-Over the past year, the art of ceramics has found itself in the interior design spotlight.
 With independent ceramicists popping up all over Australia, there’s no shortage of options when it comes to handmade, thoughtfully decorated porcelain art.
-From tiny cowboy-hat-shaped incense holders to vases that capture the soft curves of the feminine form, there’s a locally crafted ceramic piece for every space.
+From egg cups to abstract hand sculptures and belly bags, there’s a locally crafted ceramic piece for every space.

 For more interior inspiration, check out our Life vertical.